yalidu/yalidu.github.io/_pages/about.md

 <span style="color:orangered">
 Two PhD positions: Full international scholarship are available in our lab. <br>
 Interested applicants please contact yali.du@kcl.ac.uk with your CV, representative papers, and transcripts.
-Welcome to join us!
 More information is found [here](http://rlchina.org/topic/748).
 </span>

 ## I will be speaking at the following events: